magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-30284-magento-patch-elasticsearch-7-limit-of-total-fields-xxxxx-in-index-has-been-exceeded.md

 ## Affected products and versions

 * The patch was designed for Adobe Commerce on cloud infrastructure 2.3.5-p2
-* Elasticsearch 7 is only compatible with Adobe Commerce 2.3.5 and 2.4.x.
+* Elasticsearch 7 is compatible with Adobe Commerce 2.3.5 and 2.4.x

 >![info]
 >